 This process hasn’t stopped, and since the Iceland continental plates continue to drift apart, the magma continues to find its way to the land surface of Iceland.
 When magma comes to the surface, it’s called lava, and that is how the Icelandic volcanoes are created and are kept active.

-If you want to see what a volcano looks like in real life, you don’t have to go far from Reykjavik.
-You can catch roughly 30 active volcanoes in the southern part of Iceland, all just a hike away!
+If you want to see what a volcano looks like in real life, you don’t have to go far from the capital city.
+You can catch roughly 30 active volcanoes in the southern part of Iceland.
+Some of these volcanoes near Reykjavík have trails you can even hike up!

 How are People in Iceland Effected by Tectonic Plates?